Qumulo/docs/qumulo-alerts-guide/configuring-integrations/sms-clicksend.md

 {% include important.html content="To be able to send SMS in the U.S. and Canada, you must sign up for a dedicated toll-free number (TFN)." %}

 ## To Integrate ClickSend with Qumulo Alerts
-Use the `./alerts clicksend_server_add` command and specify the username, token, sender ID, and recipient's phone number.
+Run the `./alerts clicksend_server_add` command and specify the username, token, sender ID, and recipient's phone number.

 ```bash
 ./alerts clicksend_server_add \